AdobeDocs/experience-manager-64.en/help/mobile/phonegap-intro-to-app-analytics.md

 You want to drive higher customer conversions and loyalty.

-You want to deliver relevent and engaging experiences to your customers.
+You want to deliver relevant and engaging experiences to your customers.

 What is your AEM Mobile app doing for your marketing campaigns?